OptiY: Reliability analysis

 The variability of parameters causes often a failure of the system.
 Reliability analysis (Failure mode and effects analysis) investigates the boundary violation of output due to input variability.
 The failure mechanisms of components are known in the specification for the product development.
 They are identified by measurement, field data collection, material data, customer-specifications etc. In the simulation, the satisfaction of all product specifications is defined as constraints of the simulation results.
 The system reliability is given, if all constraints scatter insight the defined boundaries.
 Although a nominal parameter simulation shows that all values of the constraints are located in reliable boundaries, the system reliability however cannot be warranted due to input variability.
 A part of the constraints variability, which violates the defined boundaries, is called the failure probability of the solution.
 Reliability analysis computes the failure probability of the single components and also of the total system at a given time point.

 Meta-modeling

-Meta-modeling or Surrogate model is a process to win the mathematical relationship between design parameters and product characteristics.
-For each point in the parameter space, there is a corresponding point of the design space.
-Many model calculations should be performed to show the relationship between input and output systematically (Full Factorial Design).
-For a high computing effort of the product model, it is practically infeasible.
-Adaptive response surface methodology can be used to solve this problem.
+Meta-modeling is the combination of Surrogate model and Physics-informed neural networks which is a process to win the mathematical relationship between input and output parameters.
+The new way of modeling is any mix of some imperfect data and some imperfect physical components getting accurate meta-model for real-time computing.